BedirK/SQL-Projects-Studies/Coursera.org - SQL for Data Science/README.md

 ------------------------------------------------------------------------------------------------------------

 All of the questions in this assignment refer to the open source Chinook Database.

+Chinook Database is a sample database often used for educational and practice purposes in the field of RDBMS.
+It represents a fictional digital media store, containing tables that store information about customers, employees, invoices, tracks, albums, and more.

 Here is below --> Chinook Database Schema